A Malian armed fighter is facing the first ever court case against an individual charged with war crimes on a World Heritage site.

-Prosecutors from the ICC accuse Mahdi of being a member of Ansar Dine, a predominantly Tuareg armed group that occupied the region roughly 1,000km northeast of the capital, Bamako, alongside al-Qaeda in the Islamic Maghreb (AQIM) four years ago.
+Prosecutors from the ICC suspect that Mahdi was a member of Ansar Dine, a predominantly Tuareg armed group that occupied the region roughly 1,000km northeast of Bamako alongside Al-Qaeda in the Islamic Maghreb (AQIM) four years ago.

 As the head of the Hisbah, or the Manners Brigade, he is alleged to have ordered the attacks on the shrines with pickaxes, chisels and pick-up trucks.